-Malaysia heads to polls on election day
+Malaysia opposition wins historic election

 Mr Mahathir is himself being investigated under that law after alleging that his plane had been sabotaged.

-The government has insisted the election will be free and fair, with Mr Najib saying that the EC acted "for the good of all".
+The government had insisted the election would be free and fair, with Mr Najib saying that the EC acted "for the good of all".

-Voters will elect 222 members of parliament as well as state assembly members in 12 of the 13 states.
+Voters were electing 222 members of parliament as well as state assembly members in 12 of the 13 states.

 Malaysia uses a first-past-the-post electoral system, where the party that gets the most seats in parliament wins even if it does not win the popular vote.